Bird Breeding Cage Setup

 A consistent lighting schedule is more important than the exact hours.
 Use a timer to ensure lights come on and go off at exactly the same time each day.
 Irregular schedules stress birds and can interrupt incubation patterns or disrupt feeding schedules for chicks.

 Consider using a dawn/dusk simulator that gradually dims over 15-30 minutes rather than abruptly switching off.
 This gives parent birds time to settle into the nest box for the night and prevents panic in the dark.
+Night frights caused by sudden darkness can cause parents to trample eggs or injure chicks.

 Colony Breeding vs. Individual Pair Cages